Skip to content

 • 1200 DPI fixed optical sensor

-• Five buttons plus a small touchscreen pad
+• Five buttons plus a small touch pad

 • Rechargeable battery, up to 15 hours per charge

-• Works with Windows, macOS, iOS, and Android
+• Works on Windows, macOS, iOS, and Android

-Precise cursor work is harder.
-Not for daily spreadsheet use.
+Precise cursor work suffers.
+We wouldn’t pick the SANWA for daily spreadsheet editing.

 #4.
 Jhua Wireless Optical Pocket Pen Mouse (Best for Travel)